conchoecia/odp/docs/README.md

 ignore_autobreaks: True  # Can be True or False.
 True results in faster jobs
 diamond_or_blastp: blastp # pick your protein search program. blastp is more sensitive.

-prot_to_color:    # This is an optional parameter. odp_groupby_to_rbh generates a file
-  MyColorGroups1: /path/to/file_of_color_groups1.tsv        # that can be used here to
-  ColorGroups2:   /path/to/another_color_group_file.tsv     # color proteins by groups

-xaxisspecies:
+species:
   Celegans:
     proteins: /path/to/proteins_in_Cel_genome.fasta # required field
-    prot_to_loc: /path/to/Cel_annot.chrom           # required field
+    chrom:    /path/to/Cel_annot.chrom              # required field
     genome:   /path/to/Cel_genome_assembly.fasta    # required field

     genus: "Caenorhabditis" # This is an optional field
     species: "elegans" # This is an optional field

     minscafsize: 1000000 # optional field.
-Sets minimum scaffold size to plot
+Sets minimum scaffold size to plot.

     manual_breaks:    # optional field, tells the software to treat breaks
       - "I:50000"     #  as separate units for calculating the homology p-values
       - "IV:9000000"  #  with Fisher's exact test.
 Useful for plotting centromeres.
       - "II:99009"    #  Here, we tell the software that Cel chroms I, IV, II have breaks.

-    chrom_to_color:                     # This is also an optional field, it tells odp "I:all": "#e11f26"                #  to plot different chromosomes' proteins with "II:0-50000": "#8d4b68"           #  different colors.
-This plots chromosome II "II:50000-9999999": "#3a7eb5"     #  with two colors and chromosome I with one.

     plotorder:    # This optional field tells the software to only plot the scaffolds
       - "I"       #  listed here, and to do it in this order.
 This is useful for plotting
       - "II"      #  comparisons between two species where you want a specific order for